rurseekatze/node-tileserver/README.md

     $ chmod 600 ~/.pgpass

- If you are using PostgreSQL version < 9.3 you also need to add a function (from https://gist.github.com/kenaniah/1315484):
+ If you are using PostgreSQL version 9.3 or earlier you also need to add a function (from https://gist.github.com/kenaniah/1315484):

     $ echo "CREATE OR REPLACE FUNCTION public.hstore2json (
       hs public.hstore